Rajcr2/Legal-Advisor/README.md

 https://github.com/user-attachments/assets/97ef5a04-2786-474e-85a4-8769e848fffe

-Along with Evaluating Mutiple Prompts at once, It also Benchmarks Prompts on the basis of various metrics such as **Hallucination Score, Latency, Perplexity** and **Semantic Similarity**. that directly helps in finding best structuring best possible prompt without chopping and changing main project each and every time.
+Along with Evaluating Mutiple Prompts at once, It also Benchmarks Prompts on the basis of various metrics such as **Hallucination Score, Latency, Perplexity** and **Semantic Similarity**. that directly helps in structuring best possible prompt without chopping and changing main project each and every time.

 ![image](https://github.com/user-attachments/assets/e7e5c4ee-4b5d-44e0-b2da-0853a197502e)